California Scottish Rite Foundation: Honored with the Public Service Award

 Creating Lasting Impact

 The impact of these programs extends beyond individual therapy sessions.
 Scholarships and clinical partnerships supported by the Foundation help students complete their graduate education and enter the field of speech-language pathology.
+Many graduates remain in the communities where they trained, providing care to the same regions and families that first supported their education.

-The result is a sustainable cycle of service: support for education strengthens clinical training, which in turn expands access to care for children across California.
+The result is a sustainable cycle of service.
+Support for education strengthens clinical training, which in turn expands access to care for children across California.

 Continuing the Mission